-Google is commonly known as the global search engine leader but there are many markets where it struggles to gain any form of foothold; Russia, Japan, China, the list is endless.
+Google is commonly known as the global search engine leader, but there are many markets in which it struggles to replicate the dominance it has in the West; Russia, Japan, China and a few others.

 One country which joins the league of local search engine giants is South Korea.
-Its biggest player is Naver, with over 49.75% of the market; it secures a larger share than what Google retains in the US.
-With a population of more than 50 million and an 84.1% internet penetration rate, the country has the seventh-biggest retail e-commerce market worldwide.
+While Google has established itself as South Korea’s leading search engine, local competitor Naver retains a 14.53% market share; a figure over double the size of Google’s closest competitor in the US.
+With a population of more than 50 million and a 97.22% internet penetration rate, the country has the sixth-biggest eCommerce market worldwide.

-In addition, retail e-commerce sales in South Korea are expected to reach $36.76 billion in 2015, according to the latest eMarketer estimates.
+In addition, retail e-commerce sales in South Korea are expected to reach $80.88 billion in 2021, according to the latest Statista estimates.
 These figures give South Korea the third-largest retail e-commerce market in Asia-Pacific, after China and Japan.

 Google vs Naver

 Naver’s founders realised early on that when you searched in Korean on Google, there was hardly anything to be found for local results.
 So, they set out to create a service that would find quality content for South Koreans that is relevant to the market’s needs.

 Compared to Google’s market share of 92.47% and 87.74% in the UK and US respectively, its share of 76.55% in South Korea appears far less impressive.
 This is in no small part due to the South Korean user base’s loyalty to their local search engines, foremost of which is Naver.
 Naver’s page layout is much busier than Google; with lots of images, flash banners and sections.
 Although this may look far too cluttered for Western eyes, a site like Google looks far too empty to South Korean consumers.
 Wayne Lee, an analyst at Woori Investment and Securities, states: “No matter how powerful Google’s search engine may be, it doesn’t have enough Korean-language data to trawl to satisfy South Korean customers.”